 Astraphobia is the fear of thunder and lightning storms.
 Unlike the phobias that include animals, a thunderstorm is highly unpredictable and is difficult to avoid.
 Due to this, those that have this phobia may become obsessed with watching the weather reports.
 They may plan their day around the chances of a weather storm occurring.
 They may take protective measures inside their home to feel as though they are safe from the thunder and the lightning.

 Mysophobia is an irrational fear of germs.
 Those that have this phobia may be called germaphobic.
 They have a fear of contamination and germs.
-Mysophobia can be a symptom found in those that also suffer from Obsessive-Compulsive Disorder.
+Mysophobia can be a symptom found in those that also experience Obsessive-Compulsive Disorder.

 Aerophobia is an irrational fear of flying.
 While it is common to be cautious of certain things while flying, like the demeanor of the passengers you are flying with or the health and safety of your children, the fear of simply flying in an airplane can go beyond that.
 Aerophobia may also couple with claustrophobia in that one is fearful of being in the enclosed airplane.